-For teen boys with anger, emotional issues, depression, behavioral problems, legal problems, or minor substance abuse, hope exists.
+For teen boys with anger, emotional issues, depression, behavioral problems, legal problems, or substance abuse, hope exists.
 An opportunity for a new direction is available through Teen Challenge Adventure Ranch.
 We lovingly train wayward boys to choose a different path in life, leading them to be godly and upright young men.

 Several factors set Teen Challenge Adventure Ranch apart from other therapeutic boarding schools:

 MORE STAFF — First, we keep student-to-staff ratios low to ensure boys get a lot of supervision and personal attention.
 Our staff are highly trained and most have bachelor or master’s degrees in their area of work.